 The Certificate of Completion in Paramedicine follows the National EMS Education Standards (2009) curriculum which assists students in acquiring the knowledge and skills to function as beginning practitioners in emergency medical services at the advanced level.
 Students receive classroom instruction and supervised hospital clinical and coordinated ambulance clinical experience in the emergency care of patients at local hospitals and EMS provider services.
 A grade of "C" or better is necessary in each EMSP course to progress.
 Upon completion of this program, students will receive a Certificate of Completion in Paramedicine Award from Grayson College and may be eligible to sit for the National Registry examination to become certified at the Advanced EMT (AEMT) or Paramedic levels.
 The Nationally Certified AEMT may be eligible to apply for EMT/Intermediate licensure with the Texas Department of State Health Services.
-The Nationall Registry of EMTs may deny certification to individuals who have been convicted of a misdemeanor and/or felony.
+The Nationally Certified Paramedic may be eligible to apply for EMT/Paramedic licensure with the Texas Department of State Health Services.
+The Department of State Health Services and/or the National Registry of EMTs may deny certification to individuals who have been convicted of a misdemeanor and/or felony.

-First Semester- -Fall Second Seme ster-Winter Mini
+First Semester-Fall Second Semester-Winter Mini

 Subject Semester Hours Subject Semester Hours

-EMSP 1338 3 EMSP 1161
+EMSP 1338 3 EMSP 1161 1

 EMSP 1356 3

 EMSP 1355 3

 EMSP 2248 2

-EMSP 2137
+EMSP 2137 1

 EMSP 1149 1

+13 1

 13 1